-We performed a site walk to verify that Measure G funds expended for the fiscal year ended June 30, 2015 were for valid facilities acquisition and construction purposes.
-CWA toured the campus and viewed evidence of the construction projects expensed in 2014-15 such as the child development center, fine arts complex and the liberal arts/DSPS.
+We performed a site walk to verify that Measure CC funds expended for the year ended June 30, 2015 were for valid facilities acquisition and construction purposes.
+CWA toured the campus and viewed evidence of the construction projects expensed it 2014-15 such as the child development center, fine arts complex and the liberal arts/DSPS.

-Results of the site walks indicate that the major 2014-15 Measure G construction projects at Cerritos College were successfully completed or completed in future expenditure and construction phases where applicable.
+Results of the site walks indicate that the major 2014-15 Measure CC construction projects at Cerritos College were successfully completed or will be completed in the future expenditure and construction phases where applicable.